A long, diagonal chute of water cuts through a layer of jagged bedrock before gushing out into a deep hole in the Ovens

 Yes to the car park and river bank, but no wheelchair access down to the water.

 Camping is not permitted at Nimmo Bridge Reserve.
-If you are wanting to stay overnight near this swimming hole, there is a wide range of
+If you want to stay near this swim, you can try

 Alpine Shire Council